 It usually makes sense to start by running tests on systems with the most sensitive data or the systems that would cause the biggest fallout in the event of a hack or data loss.

-Your goals could also be tied directly towards maintaining certain levels of compliance.
+Your goals could also be tied directly to maintaining certain levels of compliance.

 For example, your company might need to follow regulations set forth by GDPR, HIPAA, Sarbanes-Oxley (SOX), PCI DSS, CMMC, and more.